juergenweb/FrontendForms/README.md

 ## Default fields
 Writing fields is a lot of work.
 But it is getting more frustrating if you have to write always the same fields inside different forms.
-To make life a little easier I have created the most common fields in forms as pre-defined default fields withits own class.
+To make life a little easier I have created the most common fields in forms as pre-defined default fields with its own class.

 These are: